-It's no secret the Queen enjoys a tipple from time to time, with her favourite cocktail reportedly being a Dubonnet - a gin-based cocktail from the 1930s.
+If you're looking for a way to toast Queen Elizabeth II, the Queen herself enjoyed a tipple from time to time, with her favourite cocktail reportedly being a Dubonnet - a gin-based cocktail from the 1930s.

 WATCH: The Queen's daily diet revealed

-Today, Gordon's gin is so well-known that the award-winning gin can be picked up from pretty much any supermarket in the UK - and it certainly makes a refreshing G&T!
+Today, Gordon's gin is so well-known that the award-winning gin can be picked up from pretty much any supermarket in the UK, and of course can also be used to make a refreshing G&T.

 "She'd be pickled if she drank that much," the former royal chef told CNN.
 "All I said was she likes a gin and Dubonnet.
 That's her favourite drink."

-The monarch likes to drink a Dubonnet - a gin-based cocktail
+The monarch was known to enjoy a Dubonnet and gin cocktail

-The chef then clarified that Her Majesty doesn't drink every day.
-"She doesn't wake up in the morning and have a large gin and tonic," he said.
+The chef also clarified: "She doesn't wake up in the morning and have a large gin and tonic," he said.

 Make sure you never miss a ROYAL story!
 Sign up to our newsletter to get all of our celebrity and royal news delivered directly to your inbox.